Playing the Word Connect App

 - ADORN, RADON

-- If you get stuck in a word of 4 or more letters, try adding an S or Y onto a 3-letter word such as ARTS, ARTY, CUTS, ROSY, and so on.
+- If you get stuck in a word of 4 or more letters, always try adding an S or Y onto a 3-letter word such as ARTS, ARTY, CUTS, ROSY, and so on.

 -